Discover your Aloha

 baby boomers who represent a large proportion of potential first time visitors to Hawaii.

-Expedia Media Solutions and the Hawaiian Tourist Board wanted us to bring to life the spirit of Hawaii for 18-34 year olds in a technology-first way.
+Expedia Media Solutions and the Hawaii Tourist Authority wanted us to bring to life the spirit of Hawaii for potential visitors in a technology-first way.

 Our proposal was to build a campaign using facial recognition technology to watch you, while you watch a film about the incredible variety of experiences available in Hawaii.